metagenomics/metagenomics-tk/docs/pipeline_input.md

      if only one input type is specified (e.g "ont" or "paired" ...)

   *  `patternONT` and `patternIllumina` are patterns that are applied on the specified mirror in order to select the correct input files.

+  *  `skipDB` is a flag for skipping SRA run IDs from the local SRA database.
+This flag is only used for debugging.

 ### NCBI SRA